BU-Spark/pitne-voter-app/README.md

 ### candidateInfo.test.js
 - Candidate More Info - checks that the 'more info' button on each candidate card links to the correct candidate details page
-- Filter Democrat null null Candidates - checks that filtering by 'party: democrat' lists only all democrat candidates on the page
+- Filter Democrat Candidates - checks that filtering by 'party: democrat' lists only all democrat candidates on the page
-- Filter Republican null null Candidates - checks that filtering by 'party: republican' lists only all republican candidates on the page
+- Filter Republican Candidates - checks that filtering by 'party: republican' lists only all republican candidates on the page

 ### dropBoxLocations.test.js
 - Early Voting Locations Link - checks that the early voting locations button links to the city of boston early voting page